Entanglement Detection Beyond Local Bound with Coarse Calibrated measurements: II. strengthen Bell tests for separable states.

-Similarly, in the case of fully separable state we have trade-off $\beta_{\rho'} \leq f_{(111)}(\beta_{\rho})$, in which although we do not have a closed form of the structure function $f_{(111)}$, its property of concavity and monotonically decreasing can be shown numerically as illustrated in Fig.1.
-For an instance, when an NLCG measurement has ever generated some correlation with a Bell value 4, i.e., $\beta_\rho=4$ any further correlations generated by the same set of NLCG {measurements} with a Bell value $\beta_{\rho'}> 1$ can verify the entanglement of the underlying state $\rho'$ instead of $\beta_{\rho'}>2$ required by standard Bell's tests.
+{Similarly, in the case of fully separable state we have trade-off $\beta_{\varrho_{(111)}} \leq f_{(111)}(\beta_{\rho})$, in which although we do not have a closed form of the structure function $f_{(111)}$, its property of concavity and monotonically decreasing can be shown numerically by Fig.1.
+The inequality $\max_{\pm}{\rm U}_{{(111)}}(\Omega_{i, \{\pm\}})\leq f(\max_{\pm}{\rm U}(\Omega_{i, \{\pm\}}))$ follows from the fact that these upper bounds are independent on the sign (signs of $c$ and $ab$ in the expression can be absorb into the trigonometric functions.) } For an instance, when NLCG measurements have ever generated some correlation with a Bell value $\beta_\rho=4$, any further correlations generated by the same set of NLCG {measurements} with a Bell value $\beta_{\rho'}> 1$ can verify the entanglement of the underlying state $\rho'$ instead of $\beta_{\rho'}>2$ as required by standard Bell's tests.